KhooodeSIN/home-price/README.md

 Finally, suggest the best region to buy, based on the most recommended houses.

-4️⃣ Confusion matrix (if there is a categorical column) If there is a categorical column (e.g., Region, Quality), build a classification model.

-Create and display a confusion matrix to see how well the model predicts each category.

-Useful for analyzing model performance on discrete classes.

 ✅ 🏁 Final outputs
 ✔ Recommended houses: Houses with prices close to the predicted value (fair price).